A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Mixed finite element discretisation the rotating shallow water equations

 \subsection{Conservation properties}

 In order to describe the semi-implicit solution of the rotating shallow water equations, we first introduce the dual spaces $\mathbb{V}_0'$, $\mathbb{V}_1'$ and $\mathbb{V}_2'$ and the $L^2(\Omega)$ inner product as $(a,b) = \int ab\mathrm{d}\Omega$.
 The duality pairing is given as $\langle a,\cdot\rangle$, which maps coefficients of $a$ to coefficients in the corresponding dual space.
 The linear mass matrices are then given as $\boldsymbol{\mathsf{M}}_1:\mathbb{V}_1\rightarrow\mathbb{V}_1'$ for which $\boldsymbol{\mathsf{M}}_1\boldsymbol{v}_h := \langle\boldsymbol{v}_h,\cdot\rangle$, $\forall\boldsymbol{v}_h\in\mathbb{V}_1$ and $\boldsymbol{\mathsf{M}}_2:\mathbb{V}_2\rightarrow\mathbb{V}_2'$ for which $\boldsymbol{\mathsf{M}}_2\phi_h := \langle\phi_h,\cdot\rangle$, $\forall\phi_h\in\mathbb{V}_2$.
-We also introduce the divergence operator, $\boldsymbol{\mathsf{D}}:\mathbb{V}_1\rightarrow\mathbb{V}_2'$ as $\boldsymbol{\mathsf{D}}\boldsymbol{v}_h:=\langle\nabla\cdot\boldsymbol{v}_h,\cdot\rangle$ and the rotational operator $\boldsymbol{\mathsf{C}}:\mathbb{V}_0\times\mathbb{V}_1\rightarrow\mathbb{V}_1'$ as $\boldsymbol{\mathsf{C}}(\psi_h,\boldsymbol{v}_h):=\langle\psi_h\times\boldsymbol{v}_h,\cdot\rangle$.
+We also introduce the divergence operator, $\boldsymbol{\mathsf{D}}:\mathbb{V}_1\rightarrow\mathbb{V}_2'$ as $\boldsymbol{\mathsf{D}}\boldsymbol{v}_h:=\langle\nabla\cdot\boldsymbol{v}_h,\cdot\rangle$ and the rotational operator $\boldsymbol{\mathsf{C}}:\mathbb{V}_0\times\mathbb{V}_1\rightarrow\mathbb{V}_1'$ as $\boldsymbol{\mathsf{C}}(\psi_h,\boldsymbol{v}_h):=\langle\psi_h\boldsymbol{v}_h^{\perp},\cdot\rangle$.

-The energy conserving structure of the spatially and temporally discrete formulation of the rotating shallow water equations \eqref{eq::sw_disc} and \eqref{eq::var_derivs_disc} is exposed by expressing this (for the converged solution, $k=n+1$) in skew-symmetric form as:
+The energy conserving structure of the spatially and temporally discrete formulation of the rotating shallow water equations \eqref{eq::sw_disc} and \eqref{eq::var_derivs_disc} is exposed by expressing these in skew-symmetric form as:

 where $\overline{\boldsymbol{F}}_h$, $\overline{P}_h$ are the exact time integrals of the mass flux and Bernoulli potential respectively.
-Assuming that the solution variables are piecewise linear in time, integrating between time levels $n$ and $n+1$ results in the explicit expressions for the exact second order temporal integrals of the variational derivatives \eqref{eq::var_derivs_disc} as \cite{Hairer11,Bauer18}
+Since we compute solutions only at the beginning and end of the time level using our implicit time integrator, and not at intermediate times, we can only assume solutions that are piecewise linear in time.
+These piecewise linear representations of the variational derivatives can be integrated exactly between time levels $n$ and $n+1$ using Simpson's rule, resulting in implicit expressions for the exact second order temporal integrals of the variational derivatives \eqref{eq::var_derivs_disc} as \cite{Hairer11,Bauer18,Lee21b}

+Note that the variational derivatives are continuous both \emph{within} and \emph{between} time levels, since $\boldsymbol{u}_h^{n+1}$, $h_h^{n+1}$ at the end of a given time level $n$ are the same as the values at the beginning of the next time level, $n+1$.

 Energy conservation is then achieved for the discrete form by setting the test functions as the variational derivatives: $\boldsymbol{v}_h = \overline{\boldsymbol{F}}_h$, $\phi_h=\overline{ P}_h$ and adding the two equations together.
 Cancellation of the right hand sides results in the expression